What are the attributes of a task I can define?

 Note: You can customize the settings under your account and choose which types of notifications you want to receive.
 Here is our article about advanced notification settings and their usage.

-Tasks alerts will not be sent to followers if they are not at the same time assigned to the same task.
+- Task reminders will not be sent to followers if they are not assigned to the same task at the same time.

-Read more about the automatic creation of tasks in our Automation builder here.
+Read more about the option of creating tasks in bulk here and the automatic creation of tasks in our Automation builder here.

 If you still need additional information or assistance, reach out to us at any time via our Online Support Chat or by sending us an email.